 It was just hard to see that because not enough companies spend money on conversion rate optimization.
 And when they do, it is a very small portion of their budget.

-In 2019, start running A/B tests.
+Start running A/B tests.
 Whether you use Crazy Egg or any other solution out there, don’t forget to include it in your marketing arsenal.

 Drastic Change #7: Marketers will learn what funnels are

 You may have heard of marketing funnels or sales funnels, but I bet you aren’t using them.